Adani Group: Cronyism

 Chairman and MD Gautam Adani has been described as being close to former Chief Minister of Gujarat and Indian Prime Minister Narendra Modi and his ruling Bharatiya Janata Party (BJP).
 This has led to allegations of cronyism as his firms have won many Indian energy and infrastructure government contracts.
-In 2012, an Indian government auditor accused Modi of giving low cost fuel from a Gujarat state-run gas company to the Adani group and other companies.
+In 2012, an Indian government audit accused Modi of giving low cost fuel from a Gujarat state-run gas company to the Adani group and other companies.
 In Jharkhand, the BJP-led state government made an exception to its energy policy for Adani's Godda power plant.
 Both the Adani Group and Modi's government have denied allegations of cronyism.

 The Forbes Asia noted that Adani Group has over the years leased almost 7,350 hectares of land from the government for the amount as small as " one U.S. cent a square meter (the rate maxed out at 45 cents a square meter).
 He in turn has sublet this land to other companies, including state-owned Indian Oil Co., for as much as $11 a square meter".
 Between 2005 and 2007, Adani group acquired around 1200 hectares of land meant for grazing (gauchar) from the villagers for Adani SEZ.
 In Kutch, Adani group acquired 930,770 square meters of land from the villagers for 19 cents per square meter for its power plant leading to significant environmental damage.
 Villagers living in Adani SEZ alleged that the land was signed off by village chiefs without their knowledge.
 Adani group's subsidiary, Adani Ports & SEZ currently operates 15 ports across all Indian states.
 The Adani group controls seven airports in India, six of which were acquired for 50 years in a bid after an alleged change of rules by the Modi government that had disallowed the group from bidding.

 Most Adani Group projects outside of India were announced after Narendra Modi's visits to said countries or meetings with their heads of state.
 In 2021, after a meeting with Modi, Sri Lankan President Gotabaya Rajapaksa told an official from the electricity board that Modi had pressured him to transfer a wind energy project to the Adani Group.
 After Modi's visit to Bangladesh, the Bangladeshi government under Sheikh Hasina signed a deal with the Adani Group to import electricity from Jharkhand.
 The opposition later argued that the deal was signed under pressure from the Modi government.
 The deal is currently under scrutiny of Bangladesh's interim government.

 A report by The Washington Post revealed that in May 2025, India’s state insurer LIC India proposed investing $3.9 billion in Adani shares.
 Subsequently, LIC invested $585 million in Adani Ports when the company needed to pay off its existing debt.
 This move highlighted Adani’s influence within India’s Modi government and was criticized as a misuse of public funds.